mariosza/university/README.md

 3. [Contact](#contact)

 ## Courses
-This is a list of my courses and some of the assignments I was able to find with written solutions (some may be wrong).
+This is a list of my courses and some of the assignments I was able to find with written solutions (some may of course be wrong).
+The language of the written solutions is indicated by [GR] for Greek, and [EN] for English.
-- CS-119: Linear Algebra
+- *CS-119: Linear Algebra*
   1. Assignments
       - Assignment 1: Matrix Multiplication and Gauss Elimination (Assignment, Solutions) [GR]
       - Assignment 2: Triangular Factors and Row Exchanges, Inverse and Transpose Matrices (Assignment, Solutions) [GR]